 Only by intelligible singing does one worship in spirit and in mind as the Spirit of Christ condemned preaching, praying, and singing in unknown languages (1 Cor 14).
 Note what is written about making melody by singing also excludes rhythmic body percussion of feet stomping, patting, snapping, hand-clapping, and so on along with other non-intelligible vocal music like humming and whistling.
 If Paul by the Spirit excluded the use of unknown languages for being meaningless worship, how much more are meaningless vocal sounds and musical instruments and body percussion excluded from New Testament music?

 The Scriptures undoubtedly affirm the principle of exclusion.
-A true irony in not accepting the principle of exclusion is when one does not accept the principle of exclusion, then it is by the principle of exclusion.
-Since according to those rejecting the principle, the Bible is silent regarding the principle, therefore it is excluded.
-See the contradiction?
+A true irony in not accepting the principle of exclusion is when one does not accept the principle of exclusion by excluding the principle by the principle of exclusion.
+Since according to those rejecting the principle, the Bible is silent regarding the principle, and thus many exclude the regulative principle.
+There is a contradiction.
 How could the Bible being silent exclude the principle that excludes things for which it is silent?
 Again according to many, the Bible does not exclude other practices not mentioned in the Scriptures, therefore this principle is excluded being not mentioned in the Bible.
-See, how some use the principle to exclude the principle.
+How some use the principle to exclude the principle.
 The contradiction is clear.
 What a confusing and contradicting belief!

 In conclusion, may Christians “learn not to go beyond the things which are written” (1 Cor 4:6).
 May believers continue to walk in the light, so that Christ’s blood will continue to cleanse us of all sin (1 John 1:7).
 If anyone does not agree with this essay, this article is a plea and a challenge present the errors or read it again.
 Grace and peace in Christ to everyone who read.